-Are you planning on entering the Chinese market or have long been active in the Middle Kingdom?
+Are you planning on entering the Chinese market or have long been active in the Middle Kingdom and are you looking for a China PR company?
 Do you want to promote your business further or launch a new product or service?
 PR is part of classic advertising and marketing in China.
 It is an effective way to position your brand, raise brand awareness, build your reputation, and correct any misconceptions.

 In this article by Tenba Group, the China PR Company of your choice, we explore the Chinese online media landscape.
 We take a look at its’ specialties, and how you can powerfully position your business in the Middle Kingdom through public relations.